Band of Joy (album)

-Band of Joy is English rock singer Robert Plant's ninth solo album and the first with his new band, the Band of Joy.
-It was released on 13 September 2010 in the UK and 14 September in the USA.
+Band of Joy is English rock singer Robert Plant's ninth solo album and the first with his new backing group, the Band of Joy.
+It was released on 13 September 2010 in the UK and 14 September in the US.

 Background

 In addition to the song "Satan Your Kingdom Must Come Down", which is the opening theme for the Starz television series Boss, the credits of BBC One's Luther for an episode aired on 16 July 2013 and the season two finale of the Syfy series Defiance, the album is notable for the song "Monkey".
-The song, originally by the band Low, is slowed-down to a grinding, spooky Gothic Rock tempo and mood that is different from Low's version.
-It is arguably the least similar to other tracks on the album (except for Satan), which for the most part carry folk rock or progressive rock moods.
+The song, originally by the band Low, is slowed down to a grinding, spooky gothic rock tempo and mood that is different from Low's version.
+It is arguably the least similar to other tracks on the album (except for "Satan"), which for the most part carry folk rock or progressive rock moods.
 Although it is not a staple at Plant's live performances, there have been instances where he has performed it.

 The album debuted at #5 on the Billboard 200 chart and at #3 on the UK Albums Chart.
 The first single released from the album was "Angel Dance".